Joseph L. Brotherton

 General method of instruction

-Get your hands on some financial statements and read them, making a list of everything that you don't fully understand.
+Read a Wall Street Journal or two, cover to cover and get your hands on some financial statements (annual reports) and read them, making a list of everything that you don't fully understand.
 After the quarter, the list will be shorter.

 Class assignments and grading